-These anthelminthics are very effective against lungworms.
-There are products with good efficacy in the market like Panacur Granules which contain Fenbendazole as an active ingredient.
-These products provide an all-round treatment for all sorts of worm infestations.
+These anthelmintics are very effective against lungworms.
+There are products with good efficacy in the market like Panacur Granules containing Fenbendazole as an active ingredient.
+They provide an all-round treatment for all sorts of worm infestations.
 However, it is always advised to consult your vet before proceeding with any treatment.

-As much as treatment, prevention is also important because once these worms get comfortable in your little one’s body so they can create a huge ruckus in their healthy life.
-Therefore, it is always sensible to prevent lungworms beforehand because as a pet parent you will never want to see even a single problem in your pet’s life and we know that.
+As much as treatment, prevention is also important because once these worms get comfortable in your little one’s body, they can create a huge ruckus in their healthy life.
+Therefore, it is always sensible to prevent lungworms beforehand because as a pet parent you will never want to see even a single health issue in your pet’s life.
+And, we know that.